rupingchen/astro-content-style-guide/01-writing-principles.html.md

 * **Quirky.** Astrology is about the human experience, so don't be afraid to sound relatable.
 All of astro.com's content should sound human.

-* **Mindful and Inclusive** Do not use astrology to make generalizations about other groups of people.
+* **Mindful and Inclusive.** Do not use astrology to make generalizations about other groups of people.
 It's simple.
 And in the 21st century, this should be a given.